systemslab/popper-paper/paper/paper.md

 Validation of experiments can be classified in two categories.
-In the first one, the integrity of the experimentation logic is checked using existing continuous-integration (CI) services such as TravisCI, which expects a `.travis.yml` file at the root folder that.
-This specification consists of a list of tests that get executed every time a new commit is added to the repository.
-This type of checks can verify that the paper can be built (generate the PDF correctly); that the syntax of orchestration files is correct to ensure that, if an experiment is changed, say, by adding a new variable, it can be executed without any issues; or checking that the post-processing routines can be executed without problems.
+In the first one, the integrity of the experimentation logic is checked using existing continuous-integration (CI) services such as TravisCI, which expects a `.travis.yml` file at the root folder.
+This file contains a specification that consists of a list of tests that get executed every time a new commit is added to the repository.
+These type of checks can verify that the paper is always in a state that can be built (generate the PDF correctly); that the syntax of orchestration files is correct to ensure that, if an experiment is changed, say, by adding a new variable, it can be executed without any issues; or checking that the post-processing routines can be executed without problems.

 The second category of validations is related to the integrity of the experiment results.
 These domain-specific tests ensure that the claims